Last updated on December 15th, 2021

 To the left of each setting is a Christmas “cracker.”
 When two people pull the ends of a cracker, the thing breaks with a loud BANG!, and out falls a little toy.
 I can assure you that sober children love this Victorian novelty as much as inebriated adults do.

-Of course, no December holiday can be complete with a domestic disaster.
+Of course, no December holiday can be complete without a domestic disaster.
 I had two of ’em.

 On Christmas eve, I noticed a cloud of steam rising through the ancient floor boards in the entrance hall.
 The culprit?
 A rusted and busted 1940s steam pipe in the cellar.
 The pipe is being replaced as I write this.
 The floor is another story.